anatoliifrolov/postgres-cxx-client/README.md

 * Google Test (only to run the tests).

 The project is built and tested using GCC 7.3 and Clang 6.0 on a machine running Linux.
-As there is no platform specific code, it should also work on the other platforms as well, but the author cannot guarantee this.
+As there is no platform specific code, it should also work on other platforms as well, but the author cannot guarantee this.

-You can integrate the library into your project in two ways:
+You can integrate PgCC into your project in two ways:
 * As a CMake subproject.
 * As a prebuilt library.